 - What does “displeasure” actually mean?

-Displeasure is the feeling of annoyance, disapproval, or dissatisfaction toward something unpleasant or offensive. - Is displeasure the same as anger?
+Displeasure is the feeling of annoyance, disapproval, or dissatisfaction toward something unpleasant, unfair, or offensive. - Is displeasure the same as anger?

 Not exactly.
-Displeasure is a milder form of emotional discomfort, while anger is typically more intense and aggressive. - How is displeasure shown?
+Displeasure is usually milder and more specific, while anger is typically stronger and can involve a more aggressive emotional response. - How is displeasure shown?

-Displeasure can be expressed through facial expressions, tone of voice, or verbal criticism. - Can displeasure be polite?
+Displeasure can be expressed through facial expressions, tone of voice, wording, complaints, or indirect cues like silence and reduced cooperation. - Can displeasure be polite?